spatie/laravel-directory-cleanup/README.md

 ];
 ```

-If you don't have a policy defined per directory, package will use the default one.
+If you don't have any policy defined per directory, the package will use the default one.

 ## Changelog